Together we inspire and succeed

 “Recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the church at parish and diocesan level.”

 strategic role in the running of the school.
 Parent governors are representative parents rather than representatives of parents.
 The Headteacher has responsibility for the internal organisation, management and control of the school and for the implementation of the strategic framework established by the Local Governing Body.
-The Local Governing Body meets each half term.
+The Local Governing Body meets at least once each term.
 The Pay Committee meets annually and working groups meet as required.
 Please see ‘Our Governing Body’ in ‘other documents’ on the documents page for more detailed information.

 Ullesthorpe social media